-The Ohio State legislature passed a bill earlier this week that would outlaw all abortions after a heartbeat was detected, and it does not allow exceptions for rape or incest.
+The Ohio State legislature passed a bill earlier this week that would outlaw all abortions (4), and it does not allow exceptions for rape or incest.
 If Ohio governor John Kasich signs this bill into law, it would effectively make abortion illegal in his state, since most women don’t even know they’re pregnant at six weeks.
 And it would also have unintended consequences that should give even the staunchest pro-lifer a pause: it would make life much harder, and possibly kill, some women who are having miscarriages.

-Dr. Tamara Mann Tweel is one of those women whose lives could have been put in jeopardy by a heartbeat law.
+Dr. Tamara Mann Tweel is one of those women whose (5).
 What happened to her in Ohio in 2012 is bad enough: Her doctors were in unanimous agreement that her fetus would not survive outside the womb because its organs were outside its body.
 But because the baby still had a heartbeat, the procedure she needed to have for her own health was categorized as an “optional abortion,” and it was very nearly not covered by insurance.
-She had to wait 24 hours and sign an “informed consent” form before she could have her D&C (dilation and curettage, a process that clears out the uterine lining).
+She had to wait 24 hours and sign an “informed consent” form before she could have her D&C (6), a process that clears out the uterine lining).
 Having to go through this extra step when she was already crushed is something she describes as “unusually cruel and totally absurd.”

 Dr. Mann Tweel, who is the director of strategic development at Hillel International’s Office of Innovation and an instructor in the Freedom and Citizenship program at Columbia University (and a mom of two), was kind enough to answer my questions even though it’s such a hard thing to talk about.